Beware of Mortgage and Title Fraud

 Think that Former Grow-Op is a Deal?
 Think Again.

-General Tim Hill, MBA 13 Nov
+General 13 Nov

 Whenever I get a call from a Real Estate Agent or client asking me about obtaining mortgage financing for a former grow-op the first thought that comes to my head is, “Why would anyone want to buy a former grow-op?”.
 This blog post was written not only to explain the process of obtaining a mortgage for a former grow-op, but also to present some opinions on why you shouldn’t.